SwanseaUniversityDataScience/WLGP_RRDA/WLGP_RRDA_Local_Codes/README.md

-# Local Codes in WLGP RRDA
+# Local codes in WLGP RRDA

 Most clinical events in the **Welsh Longitudinal General Practice (WLGP)** data are recorded using the official **Read V2** coding system at the 5-character level.
 However, a proportion of events are recorded using alternative or **local coding systems**.